Tushar-exe/mkdocs-material/Grafana-Docs/docs/index.md

     ( Note: Grafana by default runs on port no: 3000 )

+## Steps for Uninstallating Grafana

+1. sudo yum remove grafana

+If you want to remove Grafana completely, you need to delete all the directories that Grafana creates during installation.
+To do this, you will need to run certain commands.
+However, make sure you only use these commands if you're certain you want to delete Grafana entirely.

+2. sudo rm -rf /etc/grafana /var/lib/grafana /var/log/grafana

 # Datasource
 We're going to add Prometheus Datasource to our Grafana.
 But before adding it we should know about Prometheus